box/developer.box.com/guides/cli/scripts/user-zones-mass-update.md

 <message>

-Consult the BC or CSM contact to get the IDs corresponding to the zones enabled in a specific enterprise.
+Consult the Box Consulting or Customer Success manager to get the IDs corresponding to the zones enabled in a specific enterprise.

 </message>